adrian83/adrian83.github.io/page_data/content/post/003_run_code_in_docker_container.md

 <br/>

-Before running following commands please be aware that it will download Docker image with size around 2,5GB
+Before running following commands please be aware, that it will download Docker image with size around 2,5GB.

 ```
 $ docker system df -v